gravitational/teleport/rfd/0026-custom-approval-conditions.md

 ```

 Within the above framework, we can model the current default behavior of access requests
-(applying the first proposed state-transition immediately) like so:
+(applying the first proposed state-transition immmediately) like so:

 ```yaml
 kind: role